 Head:Dr. Martin Kowarsch

-The group primarily carries out research on integrated scientific assessments and other formats of scientific policy advice (e.g., EU SAM).
+The group primarily carries out critical-constructive research on integrated scientific assessments and other formats of scientific policy advice (e.g., EU SAM), as well as on philosophical ethics for sustainability governance.
 We aim to improve the design of the science-policy interface in terms of promoting deliberative democratic learning processes.
-According to the "Pragmatic-enlightened model” (PEM) for science in policy, which was developed at MCC, assessments should explore the various implications of alternative policy pathways in collaboration with stakeholders.
-Given the entanglement of facts and values, the explicit and constructive treatment of value issues is crucial in this regard.
-The group does research from different disciplinary perspectives and employs various methods, including, among other things, philosophical argumentation, empirical social-science research and applications of political theory.
+According to the "Pragmatic-enlightened model” (PEM) for science in policy, which was developed at MCC, assessments should explore the various implications of alternative policy pathways in collaboration with stakeholders and the public.
+Given the entanglement of facts and values, the explicit and constructive treatment of value issues and ethics is crucial in this regard.
+The group employs various methods, including, among other things, philosophical argumentation, empirical social-science research and applications of deliberative democracy theory, the Values-Beliefs-Norms theory as well as social learning theory.

-Besides the development of the PEM philosophy, a big project conducted by this group was the joint research initiative together with UN Environment on the future of global environmental assessment making (FOGEAM, 2013–2016).
+Besides the development of the PEM philosophy, a big project conducted by this group was the joint research initiative together with UN Environment on the future of global environmental assessment making (FOGEAM, 2013–2017).
 This project inter alia resulted in a Special Issue of Environmental Science & Policy and a high-ranking synthesis article in 2017.
-Currently, the group is developing new ways of integrating ethical reflections in scientific assessments – in 2019, the team will organize a conference on this topic.
-Dominic Lenzi is furthermore doing research on ethical aspects of negative emissions as well as on property rights issues related to the management of global natural commons.
-Additionally, Martin Kowarsch is working on effective formats to foster deliberative learning processes at the science-policy interface in the age of populism.
+Currently, the group is developing new ways of integrating values and ethical reflections in scientific assessments – in 2019, the team organized a conference on this topic.
+Dominic Lenzi is furthermore doing research on ethical aspects of negative emissions as well as on resource justice and property rights issues related to the management of natural global commons.
+Additionally, Martin Kowarsch is working on effective practical formats to foster deliberative learning processes at the national science-policy interface in the age of populism.